How to Write a Cover Letter That Actually Gets Read

 Tailoring Without Rewriting

 Want to go further?
-Read our guide on how to tailor your cover letter to a job description — it covers word mirroring and ATS scanning in detail.
+Read our guide on how to tailor your cover letter to a job description.
+It covers word mirroring and ATS scanning in detail.

 One More Thing